What you need to know when measuring your ring size

 Not quite.

-Jewellers ring sizing set, with individual rings to allow accurate sizing
+Jewellers ring sizing set for measuring your engagement ring size, with individual rings to allow for accurate sizing

 1. Your ring size changes season to season.